apache/maven-site/content/markdown/project-roles.md

   are covered by a compatible license.
 * Voting on release artifacts;
 * Ensure [Developers Conventions][5] are followed, or updated/improved if necessary;
+* Knows and respects the goals and processes of the community and helps educate newer members about them.

 #### Standards for Community Commitment